ymuichiro/quick_learning_symbol_en/03_account.md

 > TBXUTAX6O6EUVPB6X7OBNX6UUXBMPPAFX7KE5TQ
 ```

 These things above are the most basic information for operating the blockchain.
-It is also better to check how to generate accounts from private key and how to generate classes that only deal with public key and addresses.
+It is also better to check how to generate accounts from a private key and how to generate classes that only deal with public key and addresses.

 ### Account generation from private key.
 ```js